BCPA - Homestead

 Filing period is January 1 through March 1 of each year.
 Applicant must

-be 65 years of age or older as of January 1 (even if other household members are under age 65) and the total household adjusted
+be 65 years of age or older as of January 1 (even if other household members are under age 65), have the Homestead Exemption on the property, and the total household adjusted

-gross income for last year (2012) must not exceed $27,590.
+gross income for last year (2018) must not exceed $29,454 (based on 2017 income limitation).
 This exemption must be applied for annually (and the annual renewal process is fast and easy).
 For additional information,

 please click here.